cloudipsp/ipsp-js-sdk/docs/index.md

 ---
 title: Checkout Rocks
-description: Fondy payment provider in-page Checkout SDK.
+description: Start e-commerce on your website.
 ---

 ## Installation